(Tall stools in the sand make for pretty shots but take about 5 minutes to climb and then constant fear you’re going to fall over.)

 I have also missed the free flow style of writing.

 Although I don’t consider myself a writer (I’ll never win a Pulitzer) I’ve been a journal writer since I first learned to write.

 Traditional Anguilla Food

-But along with writing personal blog posts two years ago I also stopped writing in my journal regularly.
+But along with writing personal articles two years ago I also stopped writing in my journal regularly.

 When I left Dave I just pushed forward – I was focused on where I was going instead of being in the moment and acknowledging how I was feeling.

 But I think it’s time to bring back the navel gazing.
 Good thing, right?